dotnet/docs-maui/docs/data-cloud/push-notifications.md

 - Your physical device registered in your Apple developer account, and associated with your certificate.

 > [!IMPORTANT]
 > The iOS simulator supports remote notifications in iOS 16+ when running in macOS 13+ on Mac computers with Apple silicon or T2 processors.
-If you don't meet these hardware requirements you'll require an active Apple developer account and a physical device
+If you don't meet these hardware requirements you'll require an active Apple developer account and a physical device.

 To follow this tutorial you'll benefit from having familiarity with: